Buffy the Vampire Slayer: Buffy in popular culture

-The series, which employed pop culture references as a frequent humorous device, has itself become a frequent pop culture reference in video games, comics and television shows.
+The series employed pop culture references as a frequent humorous device, and has itself become a frequent pop culture reference in video games, comics and television shows.
 The series has also been parodied and spoofed.
 Sarah Michelle Gellar has participated in several parody sketches, including a Saturday Night Live sketch in which the Slayer is relocated to the Seinfeld universe, and adding her voice to an episode of Robot Chicken that parodied a would-be eighth season of Buffy.

 "Buffy" was the code-name used for an early HTC mobile phone which integrated the social networking website Facebook.

 In March 2017, in honor of Buffy the Vampire Slayer's 20th anniversary, Entertainment Weekly reunited Joss Whedon and the whole cast for their first joint interview and photo shoot in over a decade.